tancredi/lxjs-2013-game.js-talk/README.md

 ### Talk slides and resources

-> This repo contains the slides for my LXJS 2013 talk and a list of useful resources (Frameworks, tools, etc..) for HTML5 game development.
+> This repo contains the slides of my LXJS 2013 talk and a list of useful resources (Frameworks, tools, etc..) for HTML5 game development.

-#### Slides intructions
+#### Slides

-The slides are built using [Reveal.js](http://lab.hakim.se/reveal-js/#/) and need a few steps to run
+The slides are built using [Reveal.js](http://lab.hakim.se/reveal-js/#/) and need a few steps to run.

-1. Clone the repo - `git clone git@github.com:tancredi/lxjs-slides.git`
-2. Open the slides directory - `cd lxjs-slides`
-3. If you don't have [Grunt](gruntjs.com) installed, run `sudo npm install -g grunt-cli`
-4. Run the server - `grunt serve`

-Now you can see the slideshow by opening your browser at [localhost:8000](http://localhost:8000)

 ## Resources